 (a) "Act" or "statute" means an Act or statute of the Legislature of the province unless the context otherwise requires;

-(b) "bank" or "chartered bank" means a bank to which the Bank Act (Canada) applies, and includes a branch, agency, and office of a bank;
+"bank" or "chartered bank" means a bank to which the Bank Act

-(c) "Court of Appeal" means the Appeal Division of the Supreme Court of Newfoundland and Labrador referred to in section 3 and Part I of the Judicature Act;
+(c) "Court of Appeal" means the Court of Appeal of Newfoundland and Labrador continued under section 3 and of the Court of Appeal Act;

 (d) "Criminal Code" means the Criminal Code of Canada ;